 Reversing a district court decision that excused a pharmaceutical company and its executives from fraud that cost investors over $100 million.

-The Ninth Circuit reversed the district court’s decision and remanded the case for further proceedings.
+The Ninth Circuit ruled 3-0 in our favor, reversing the district court’s decision and remanding the case for further proceedings.
+The litigation continues.

 Key Case Materials